 Quaker Mission Stamp Project

-Outside Non-Profits That (Previously) Met at the Quaker Meeting House
+Outside Non-Profits That Meet at the Quaker Meeting House

 NOTE: These groups are negotiating their return to our Meeting House.
 Please contact the groups directly for updates.